Use these resources to deepen your prayer life

 Online Resources for Spiritual Help

-CLICK HERE for a brief online article by Sr. Janet Schaeffler, OP, in Catechist magazine on ways a catechist might pray.
+CLICK HERE for a brief online article by Sr. Janet Schaeffler, OP, in Catechist magazine on "Ways a Catechist Might Pray"

 |